 Albert Einstein once said, “The hardest thing in the world to understand is the income tax.”
 Whether you agree or not, income tax season can be a stressful time, but the library is here to help!
-While library staff cannot prepare your taxes or provide guidance on what forms are needed, below is information to point you in the right direction that includes informative links and answers to frequently asked questions.
+While library staff cannot prepare your taxes or provide guidance on what forms are needed, below is useful information to point you in the right direction.

 What is the deadline to file taxes?